Ircam-WAM/improtech-website/pages/partners.md

 - ICA - Institute for contemporary Art, Philadelphia,
 - Annenberg Center, Philadelphia,
 - Ars Nova Workshop, Philadelphia.

+Ircam STMS Lab is a joint Lab of IRCAM, Ministry of Culture, CNRS, and Pierre et Marie Curie University.
+The DYCI2 Project is operated by Ircam-STMS, Inria, and University of La Rochelle.

 ---

 <a target="_blank" href="https://www.w3schools.com"> <img  src="../images/NYU.png" width="150"> </a>